7 key reasons why specialist language teachers should invest in a Scheme of Work?

 1️.
 Reduce workload

-Teachers should focus their time and energy on teaching rather than planning lessons and creating resources.
-A well-structured SOW allows for flexibility, enabling teachers to tweak and adapt lessons to fit their specific context while reducing planning time significantly.
+Teachers should focus their time and energy on teaching key language learning skills rather than planning lessons and creating resources.
+A well-structured SOW allows for flexibility, enabling teachers to tweak and adapt language lessons to fit their specific context while reducing planning time significantly.
+A great scheme of work will save you time without compromising on quality!

 2️.
 Designed by experts